Due to a broken heater hose, I spent an extra day in Moriarty, New Mexico, waiting for a part to come from Albuquerque.

 Kodachrome Basin State Park was next.
 It was geographically smaller than I thought it would be.
 Since it was mid-afternoon, it was very hot, but I did hike a couple of decent trails.
 The trails were poorly cairned and a little confusing, but the park was so small that there was no chance of getting lost.

-Bryce Canyon is as spectacular as one might expect, and at least twice as crowded.
+Bryce Canyon is as spectacular as one might expect, and very crowded.
 Even hiking into the amphitheater, I was surrounded by noisy tourists.
-I stayed through the sunset.
+I stayed through sunset.

 I gave my entire day to Cedar Breaks National Monument.
-Nice, fairly long, solitary hikes out to Spectra Point, then Rampart Point.
+I took several nice, fairly long, solitary hikes out to Spectra Point, then Rampart Point.
 It was cooler than Bryce since it is at around 10,000 feet.
 Blue skies.
 Unlike Bryce, the trails don’t lead down into the amphitheater.

 With a few hours to kill, I drove up to the regional high point, Brian Head, which featured excellent views and complete privacy.

-Finished the evening with sunset at Cedar Breaks
+I finished the evening with sunset at Cedar Breaks.

 Since I was staying just 12 miles away, I thought I would be remiss in my duties not to at least drive through Zion National Park.
 At this time of year, however, it is quite hot and quite crowded, so I didn’t stay long or hike.